nell-byler/cloudyfsps/README.md

 # cloudyfsps
-===

 Python interface between FSPS and Cloudy.

-* Compile FSPS models for use as ionizing sources within Cloudy.
+* Compile FSPS models for use as ionizing sources (Stellar SED grids) within Cloudy.

 * Generate Cloudy input files, single-parameter or grids of parameters.